ValksGodotTools/Multiplayer-2023-Old/README.md

 This requires the latest Godot 4 C# build.

+You do not need to export the project just to get other instances running when testing the multiplayer.
+Instead you can go to `Godot > Debug > Run Multiple Instances -> Run X Instances`.
+This saves a ton of time.

 ## Contributing
 All contributions are very much welcomed.
 Please contact me over Discord (`va#9904`) before you start working on something so I can give you the go ahead or say that that is something I'm currently working on and here are some other things you can work on instead.